-In some cases problematic relationships are characterized as Love Addiction and/ or Love Avoidance.
+In some cases, problematic relationships are characterized as Love Addiction and/ or Love Avoidance.
 An intimacy disorder left untreated creates a foundation for long term relationship problems.

 Love addiction is described as one person “loving” another person with an obsessive intensity that is not in the best interest of either party.
-Love addiction is a painful, compulsive and addictive disorder that negatively impacts both the addict but and also the object of his or her obsession.
+Love addiction is a painful, compulsive, and addictive disorder that negatively impacts the addict and also the object of his or her obsession.
 Love Addiction treatment at the Claudia Black Young Adult Center helps patients overcome the core issues and take steps towards experiencing healthy, fulfilling relationships.

 What are the effects of love addiction?

-- Love addicts focus a tremendous amount of energy on romantic relationships—whether they are involved in one, looking for the next one or avoiding one.
+- Love addicts focus a tremendous amount of energy on romantic relationships—whether they are involved in one, looking for the next one, or avoiding one.

 - They become involved in brief, intense romantic relationships.